 Super Shenron (超神龍, Sūpā Shenron)

-The Dragon summoned by the Super Dragon Balls, and far more powerful than Shenron and Porunga.
+The Dragon of the Gods summoned by the Super Dragon Balls, and far more powerful than Shenron and Porunga.
 He is so large that he dwarfs galaxies.

 - Acid-Trip Dimension: The inside of his body is one, filled with planets and stars.
 The space surrounding his core, however, is pitch-black nothingness.